awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-session.md

    1. For **Filter**, choose the traffic mirror filter that determines what traffic gets mirrored\.

       To create a filter, choose **Create filter**\.
-For more information, see [Step 2: Create the Traffic Mirror Filter](traffic-mirroring-getting-started.md#step-create-traffic-mirroing-filters)\.
+For more information, see [Step 2: Create the traffic mirror filter](traffic-mirroring-getting-started.md#step-create-traffic-mirroring-filters)\.

 1. \(Optional\) Add or remove a tag\.